What is Piping MTO or Material Take-Off?

 Information in a Material Take-off Sheet

-Material take-off seems to be straight forward, but are quite complex in practice.
+Material take-off seems to be straightforward but is quite complex in practice.
 As material take-off helps in the construction cost estimation process, it is necessary to understand what information should be added to the MTO sheet.

-List of the Information available in the Material Take-Off sheet are as follows:
+List of the Information available in the Material Take-Off sheet is as follows:

 - Line number.